-1. Pricing: How much can you expect to spend?
+1. Pricing: How much can you expect to spend for Dialpad vs Grasshopper?

 Dialpad may be on your shortlist to use, but their platform falls short on accessibility.
 The company provides both monthly and annual rates that apply to one of three plans: Standard, Pro, and Enterprise.

 Dialpad has some decent features to choose from — if you’re willing to pay extra.
 Toll-free numbers are an additional $15 per month ($17 if you pay monthly), and porting in more than one phone number will also cost a pretty penny.
-On Dialpad’s standard plan, ring groups max out at three users, requiring you to upgrade to even more expensive tiers.😞 International texting and auto-replies require their Pro plan to even access in the first place.
+On Dialpad’s standard plan, ring groups max out at three users, requiring you to upgrade to even more expensive tiers.
+International texting and auto-replies require their Pro plan to even access in the first place.
 If your team needs an additional number, Dialpad also makes you upgrade to Pro.
 At least you get voicemail transcriptions and unlimited messaging (in the US and Canada).
 Beyond that, many of Dialpad’s features are tailored toward large contact centers including AI-based live coaching.

 Although Grasshopper doesn’t offer more integrations than Dialpad, their integrations are far more accessible to small business owners.
 But don’t get too excited, the integrations are very limited.
 Think just call forwarding, and think only Google Voice and Skype.